natasharojany/Matching-Game/Daily Report/DailyReport_NatashaRojany.md

 - today we got the top of the cards to be blank
 - next we will try to make the letters a picture or soemthing

+## 5/22/19
+- today our goal is to remove the numbers from the tiles
+- we also want to add a background photo